arlieu/interview-guide/README.md

 # Interview Guide

 This repo is my guide for interview preparation.
 Feel free to use it as you see fit.
-It consists of common data structure and algorithm implementations, complexity analyses, and interview questions I have come across.
+It consists of common data structure and algorithm implementations and notes, complexity analyses, and interview questions I have come across.
 My implementations are done in Python for uniformity and convenience.
 However, the solutions that I provided to the interview questions are not necessarily done in Python.

 <br />